 Clearly ridiculous but intentionally so.
 100th anniversary: include every gadget ever included.
-Fun bit of humor and whimsy-from the Swiss!
-But as a knife, it's a failure.
+Fun bit of humor and whimsy, but as a knife, it's a failure.

 Usability problems obvious, won't linger long.
 Heavy physical load, heavy cognitive load 87 tools, just finding the one you want is a challenge.